cltrudeau/waelstow/README.rst

     1) literal: "death field" or "slaugher field";
     2) Anglo Saxon term for battlefields
-    3) A collection of Python testing utilties
+    3) A collection of Python testing utilities

 Installation
 ============